Shunji Takano: North America (1983–1987)

-All Japan Pro Wrestling (1985–1987, 1988-1990)
+All Japan Pro Wrestling (1985–1987, 1988–1990)

 After a brief return to Calgary, Shunji Takano went to All Japan Pro Wrestling in November 1985, originally as part of Riki Choshu's Japan Pro-Wrestling group.
+Takano teamed with fellow Calgary Hurricanes Hiro Saito and Super Strong Machine on a short JPW tour in November.
+The Calgary Hurricanes became regular performers in April 1986, constituting a third Japanese faction along with the All Japan faction led by Jumbo Tsuruta and the Ishin Gundan faction led by Riki Choshu.
+Veteran Killer Khan defected from Ishin Gundan to give the Calgary Hurricanes, who were all relatively young and inexperienced, a senior member.
+The Calgary Hurricanes continued to feud with the other groups through September 1986, with Takano mostly appearing in tag team and six man tag matches with fellow Hurricanes members.

-Takano returned to AJPW in February 1988 toruing in North America, and by that time, his stock was beginning to rise.
+Takano returned to AJPW in February 1988 touring in North America, and by that time, his stock was beginning to rise.
 That summer, Takano began teaming up with Shinichi Nakano.
 On September 9, 1988, Takano and Nakano defeated Footloose (Samson Fuyuki and Toshiaki Kawada) to win the All Asia Tag Team Championship, ending their reign after exactly six months, although Footloose would win back the titles six days later.
 In the tail end of 1988, he teamed with John Tenta for the World's Strongest Tag Determination League, but ended up placing ninth place with four points.
 A year later, he tried again, this time with The Great Kabuki as his partner, but he ended up dead last with two points, in a tie with The Nasty Boys (Brian Knobbs and Jerry Sags).